Overview

 Alas, no, but you can apply as a sophomore, junior or senior.
 The good news is that you are invited to all of our public events and screenings where you can engage with our guest speakers and meet some of the current PPSL students.
 Please consult our events page for upcoming listings.

-Yes, graduate students are eligible to apply as long as they have foundational video production and post-productions skills.
+Yes, both undergraduate and graduate students from across the university are encouraged to apply as long as they can demonstrate foundational video production and post-productions skills.

 Will there be comprehensive technical instruction related to all aspects of filmmaking?